Submitted: 5 February 2019; Revised: 14 March 2019; Accepted: 20 March 2019; Published online first: 2 April 2019

 Clinical studies for biosimilars

-In 2018, results were reported from a number of clinical studies investigating the efficacy and safety profile of biosimilars including bevacizumab, filgrastim, infliximab, rituximab, trastuzumab and pegfilgrastim.
+In 2018, results were reported from a number of clinical studies investigating the efficacy and safety profile of biosimilars including adalimumab, bevacizumab, filgrastim, infliximab, pegfilgrastim, rituximab and trastuzumab.
 Some of these clinical studies are summarized below.

 A phase III trial compared the efficacy and safety profile of Sandoz’s adalimumab biosimilar, Hyrimoz (GP2017) with reference adalimumab in patients with moderate-to-severe RA with inadequate response to disease modifying anti-rheumatic drugs.
 The results from the study demonstrate, according to the authors, that Hyrimoz is of equivalent efficacy to the reference adalimumab in this patient group and that the ‘safety and immunogenicity of GP2017 and reference adalimumab were similar and consistent with clinical experience with reference adalimumab’.

-Researchers from mAbxience presented data from a phase I trial supporting the PK bioequivalence of their bevacizumab biosimilar BEVZ92 with originator bevacizumab Avastin as a first-line treatment in patients with metastatic colorectal cancer.
+Researchers from mAbxience presented data from a phase I trial supporting the pharmacokinetic (PK) bioequivalence of their bevacizumab biosimilar BEVZ92 with originator bevacizumab Avastin as a first-line treatment in patients with metastatic colorectal cancer.

 In January 2018, Japan-based collaborators Kissei and JCR announced positive results from the phase III trial of their candidate darbepoetin alfa biosimilar, JR 131 in renal anaemia patients with chronic kidney disease.
 The results showed that ‘JR 131 demonstrated equivalence in efficacy and safety compared with darbepoetin’, according to the companies.